johirhaquedipok/car-manufacturer_React_NodeJs_MongoDb/task_description.md

 10. On the `Add A Review` page, users should be able to add a review.
 A review will contain ratings ( a number 1 to 5 and a description).
 That review will appear on the home page reviews section.
 Right now, you will see every review on the home page.
 There is no limit on the number of reviews or the order of the review.👍

 11. The `My profile` route will be available for every user (admin or non-admin. everyone will see this link).
 The user will see their name and email address on this profile in this link.
 Also, this page will have fields to add fields like education, location (city/district), phone number, LinkedIn profile link, etc. And users will be able to save this information in the database.
-Also, the user will be able to update this information.
+Also, the user will be able to update this information.👍

 12. If an admin logs in, they will not see the options that a user sees except `My Profile`.
 This means an admin will not see my orders and add a review link.
 Instead, an admin will see `My Profile`, `Manage All Orders`, `Add A Product`, `Make Admin`, `Manage Products`.
 Based on your website idea, you can change the name of these menu names.
 Manage products will be described in the bonus section.